What Are the 3 Main Types of Aged Care Services in Australia

 2. Short-term Care

-Short-term care describes a care arrangement for a shorter period.
-This is usually applicable for residents that have just come out of a hospital stay following a period of illness or surgery.
-However, it can also be a relief for families that may not have the resources to provide care for a specific time.
+Short-term aged care describes a care arrangement for a shorter period.
+This is usually applicable to residents who have just come out of a hospital stay following a period of illness or surgery.
+However, it can also be a relief for families that may not have the resources to provide aged care for a specific time.
 This aged care system can be broken down into 2 different categories:

 • Respite Care